 The resort is based around one central street packed full of cafes, restaurants, bars and shops.
 It’s a real mix here with boarders, skiers, young and old all just having a good time.
-Ski access in via a gondola at the top of town (Penkenbahn) and you get this back down to town at the end of the day, don’t worry it’s super quick so there’s never a big queue.
-The other option is the Ahorn slightly further up town and you can actually ski back to town from here.
+Ski access is via a gondola at the top of town (Penkenbahn) and you get this back down to town at the end of the day, don’t worry it’s super quick so there’s never a big queue.
+The other option is the Ahorn slightly further uptown and you can actually ski back to the resort from here.

 Mayrhofen has 134km of pistes mostly between 1,650m and 2,500m giving a long and reliably snowy season.
 So high altitude skiing and lively après and a short airport transfer combine to create one very sought after resort.

 There’s so much skiing in Mayrhofen.
 Not only do you have direct access to the two mountains of Ahorn and Penken either side of the village, there are also free buses to get to the rest of the Zillertal Valley which opens up a total of 489km of skiing, all covered on one lift pass.

 The ski schools in Mayrhofen have a fantastic reputation so you’ll be snowploughing on the nursery slopes at Ahorn or Penken before you know it.

 Intermediate skiers have a lot to choose from with plenty of blues and reds.
 These tend to be a little steeper than most resorts but will definitely get you pushing yourself.
 The Hintertux glacier also offers some really lovely runs for all levels of intermediates, and it’s particularly nice to get up there on a beautiful sunny day.